Lingonberry Jam Health Benefits Explained: Lingonberry 101

 Lingonberries have strong antimicrobial and anti-inflammatory properties.
 It is for this reason they have been used as a natural treatment for both bacterial and viral infections for centuries.
 They can be used either internally or externally to help treat minor wounds, rashes, sores and skin infections.

-The truth is that natural products care best used to help prevent the onset of of the disease in the first place.
+The truth is that natural products care best used to aid in preventing the onset of of the disease in the first place.
 So while I wouldn’t recommend that you simply try eating a few berries as a means of treating cancer.
 They can definitely help in the process of preventing the disease.

 By flushing your body of toxins and oxidized molecules, you can help to regulate and maintain a healthy body and prevent a large amount of health ailments.
 This is probably the best approach one can have towards healthcare in general.
 I think it’s the one thing doctors, patients and homeopaths can all agree on.